JosiahBull/FlowYard/README.md

 <h3>What Files to Extract</h3>
 FlowYard takes two filetypes as inputs, shape files (shp) and point files (csv).

-For most usecases, you should only need to export a shapefile to create a pipe network.
-A shapefile contains all of your linework, and FlowYard can process it into nodes and verticies automatically, joining collisions and overlaps.
+For most use cases, you should only need to export a shapefile to create a pipe network.
+A shapefile contains all of your linework, and FlowYard can process it into nodes and vertices automatically, joining collisions and overlaps.

 A point file should be exported if:
 <ul>